groue/AsyncQueues/Sources/Queue/Documentation.docc/Documentation.md

 - ``DiscardingAsyncQueue`` eagerly discards cancelled operations, without waiting for the completion of previously enqueued operations.
 All operations may throw `CancellationError`.

 - ``CoalescingAsyncQueue`` eagerly discards cancelled operations, like `DiscardingAsyncQueue`.
-It can also cancel "discardable" operations that are replaced by another operation.
-It is suitable for idempotent operations, such as operations that synchronize app data with server data.
+It can also coalesce operations by cancelling "discardable" operations that are replaced by another operation.

 💡 If your app does not intend to cancel operations, use ``AsyncQueue``.
 You won't have to deal with errors for non-throwing operations.

 💡 If your app has to deal with cancellation, ``DiscardingAsyncQueue`` helps cancelled operations complete as early as possible.
 In exchange, you'll have to deal with errors even for non-throwing operations.

-💡 If your app runs idempotent operations that can be discarded without consequences, consider ``CoalescingAsyncQueue``.
+💡 If your app runs operations that can be discarded without consequences, consider ``CoalescingAsyncQueue``.

 ## Usage